Stanford University Mathematics Camp

 Student Life in SUMaC

-Not only will this program provide you with an enriching academic experience, but we also want to have some fun along the way.
+This program will provide you with an enriching academic experience, but we also want you to have some fun along the way.
 Our online program will incorporate robust student life activities that build community, promote personal growth, and inspire lifelong learning beyond the classroom.
 Each week, participants will have the opportunity to attend special lectures, panel discussions, and other social events.

 Daily Expectations